 1. Were produced, issued, or the first broadcast from January 1, 2020, until the deadline of May 20, 2021.

 2. Conform to the formats and categories listed below

 The categories for New York Festivals® Radio Awards are divided into several groups.
-They are News Programs, News Reports/Features, Documentary, Entertainment Programs, and Specials, Talk Programs, On-Air Talent, Programming Format, Morning Drive Time Programming, Promotions, Program Opens, and Station IDs, Digital, Satellite, Podcasts, Student, Audio Books, and Craft.
+They are News Programs, News Reports/Features, Documentary, Entertainment, Talk Programs, On-Air Talent, Programming Format, Morning Drive/Afternoon Programming, Promotions/Program Opens& IDs, Digital, Podcasts, Student, Audio Books, and Craft.